rlmoser99/ruby_rspec_TOP/proposal.md

 Earlier in the Ruby curriculum, we learn that we can make any method private that is not accessed outside of the class.

 However, what should happen when there is a private method that is also critical to the project?
+For example, my tic_tac_toe game class.
+Everything but one method is private.
+However, 'critical methods' are now private, like creating two players, switching the current players, and taking turns until specific board conditions.

  I know that there is ways to test private methods, but this point is not very clear at this point in the curriculum.